 And for this, all you would need to do is imagine yourself on the shore of a beach enjoying the wind along with the rejuvenating waves because this is the kind of vibe which this festival essentially has.
-You can always throw in some really exotic and engaging cultural performances as well.
-The festival of Orissa goes on for a time frame of about 5-7 days, and this year, it will be held in the month of November and the dates are yet to be announced.
+The festival of Orissa goes on for a time frame of about 5-7 days, and this year, it is supposed to be held in the month of November, though the dates are yet to be announced.

-It was on 29th October 1993, that the very first Puri Beach Festival was inaugurated.
-The inauguration was done by Late Sri Biju Pattanaik who was also among one of the leaders of the state along with Mr. Gulam Nabi Azad, the Union Minister for tourism at the time.
-It is majorly organized by the Hotel Association of Puri (HAP) along with the ministry of tourism, the Department of Tourism and culture, etc.
+It was on October 29, 1993, that the very first Puri Beach Festival was inaugurated by Late Sri Biju Pattanaik who was also among one of the leaders of the state along with Mr Gulam Nabi Azad, the Union Minister for tourism at that time.
+It is majorly organized by the Hotel Association of Puri (HAP) along with the Ministry of Tourism, the Department of Tourism and culture, etc.

-This festival happens in the coastal city of Puri.
-This city wasn't known to many in the past but now, owing to the Puri Beach Festival, it has gained a lot of exposure in terms of being a travel-worthy tourist destination of Odisha.
+This festival takes place in the coastal city of Puri which was a hidden gem for a long time, but, owing to the Puri Beach Festival, it has gained a lot of exposure in terms of being a travel-worthy tourist destination of Odisha.

 Puri is a city located in Orissa.
 It is a place which is all about exploring the religious fervour which India has to offer.
-Puri is located at an approximate distance of 1,700 km, 1,458 km, 1,785 km, and 495 km from Delhi, Bengaluru, Mumbai and Kolkata respectively.
+Puri is located at an approximate distance of 1,700, 1,458, 1,785, and 495 km from Delhi, Bengaluru, Mumbai and Kolkata respectively.
 Let’s discuss how we can reach this place via the following routes.

 By Air.
 If you are planning to reach Puri via flights then your best option would be Biju Patnaik Airport (BBI).
 This airport is located at an approximate distance of 50-60 km from Puri.